 According to Southwest & their employees, everyone 2 and up has to wear a mask or 2 and younger doesn’t have to wear one.
 It’s a little confusing where the line is drawn and what two-year-olds need to do.
 From what I’ve seen and read, it looks like there is some grace with this (but not always.)
 It depends on the employees you interacting with.
 In fact, Southwest has changed their policy on this and staff members don’t always enforce the same age (which is something that happened at Disney too).
 I was SO nervous about this.
 I have seen stories about people getting kicked off planes because their kids wouldn’t wear a mask and I would be lying if I said it didn’t worry me.
 I did a lot of praying leading up and just preparing as much as I could leading up to this.
 Ultimately trusting that the Lord would still be good and in control even if we got kicked off our flight.

-I bought these masks for Hilde just in case.
-I wanted a mask that she would like and I made sure they fit her before our trip.
-I packed one in my diaper bag and one in her carry-on.
+Like I mentioned, I bought these masks for Hilde.
 My plan was that if anyone asked her to put a mask on, we would comply.
 I didn’t do any “mask training” beforehand because I really don’t think it is something I need to or want to get her used to.
 Hilde rode in the stroller with her sister through checking our luggage, security, and to our gate and no one said a thing.
 Bruce and I and my parents we’re all wearing masks and obeying COVID rules and regulations.
 Both the way there and the way back, Hilde didn’t have to wear a mask.
 No one even asked, mentioned, or pointed it out.

 AIRBNB & RENTING A CAR